JCesar-Developer/javaPooTraining/README.md

-# Project_02_JAVA-POO
+# Java POO Training

-In this project there're solved 14 different programming exercises, using POO with the JAVA language.
+In this project there're solved 14 different programming exercises, using POO with the JAVA language and the windows/linux shell.
 The focuss of these fourteen diferent projects it's to use the good software architecture practices to solve each one of these.

 By this way, you will found in each exercise:
 - A UML diagram.
 - Unit Testing with JUnit5.
 - All the code documented.